-Cash Management
+Chapter 7 Cash Management

 - ▶ Writing checks from the Write Checks window

 - ▶ Writing checks from the bank register

-- ▶ Recording deposits
+- Recording deposits

-- ▶ Adding new bank accounts
+- Adding new bank accounts

 - ▶ Voiding and deleting transactions

 - Searching for transactions

-ou need to know how to handle your bank accounts in QuickBooks Simple Start.
+You need to know how to handle your bank accounts in QuickBooks Simple Start.
 And that's what I describe in this chapter.
 Specifically, I cover how to record checks and enter other transactions directly into a bank account register, how to record deposits that aren't from customers, and how to handle account transfers.